libp2p/js-libp2p/README.md

 We've come a long way, but this project is still in Alpha, lots of development is happening, API might change, beware of the Dragons 🐉..

+The documentation in the master branch may contain changes from pre-release.
+If you are looking for the documentation of the latest release, then [**head here**](https://www.npmjs.com/package/libp2p)

 **Want to get started?** Check our [examples folder](/examples).

 [**`Weekly Core Dev Calls`**](https://github.com/ipfs/pm/issues/650)